KIT-MBS/pyrexMD/README.md

 jupyter nbextension enable --py nglview

-(Optional): download and install PyRosetta if you want to use pyREX.decoy: http://www.pyrosetta.org/home
+(Optional): download and install PyRosetta if you want to use pyrexMD.decoy: http://www.pyrosetta.org/home

 ## Tests
-To run the python tests install pytest, go into pyREX/tests folder and run python -m pytest
+To run the python tests install pytest, go into pyrexMD/tests folder and run python -m pytest

 ## Examples
-To run one of the short examples, go into the pyREX/examples folder and run jupyter notebook
+To run one of the short examples, go into the pyrexMD/examples folder and run jupyter notebook